IBM/scheduler-library/README.md

                :      1 = Fastest_to_Slewest_First_Available
 ```

 To actually execute a trace, one must point to the trace repository.
-The scheduler sub-directoyr does not include a trace directory itself, but instead uses the one from Mini-ERA.
-One can do this in several ways:
+SL does not include a trace directory itself, but instead uses the one from <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a>.
-1. Copy the ```test-scheduler.exe``` to the (parent) mini-era directory, and run from there
-2. Create a soft-link (```ln -s scheduler/test-scheduler.exe .```) in the (parent) mini-era directory, and run from there, therefore always using the most-recently compiled version of ```test-scheduler.exe```
-3. Create a soft-link in the scheduler directory to the (parent) Mini-ERA traces directory, and run from the scheduler directory, e.g. ```ln -s ../traces .```   This is done by default and should work IF you cloned the top-level mini-era repository in full.
-4. create a local traces directory, and populate it with the required files (see the Mini-ERA README)

 ## Status

-This platform is meant for Scheduler-Library/Layer development and integration, so it is expected to change over
+This platform is meant for SL development and integration, so it is expected to change over time.
-time.
 Currently, this is a relatively complete but bare-bones trace version Mini-ERA implementation.
 Additional features of the Mini-ERA code, and extensions thereto should also be developed over time.

-There are currently some example traces in the ```traces``` subdirectory.
-Note that most development of Mini-ERA and
-its off-shoots to date has focused around the ```tt02.new``` trace.
+There are currently some example traces in the `traces` subdirectory.
+Note that most development of Mini-ERA and its off-shoots to date has focused around the `tt02.new` trace.

- - ```tt00.new``` is a 5000 record illustrative trace
+ - `tt00.new` is a 5000 record illustrative trace.
- - ```tt001new``` is a 5000 record illustrative trace
+ - `tt001new` is a 5000 record illustrative trace.
- - ```tt002new``` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times)
+ - `tt002new` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times).
- - ```tt003new``` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times)
+ - `tt003new` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times).

-For additional information, please see the (historic, parent) Mini-ERA master main-line README.
+For additional information, please see the <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a> main-line README.

 ## Contacts and Current Maintainers